When to Charge Apple Watch if You Sleep With It?

 Here is the rule that most blogs never tell you: your Apple Watch needs at least 30% battery to successfully track a full night of sleep.
 If it drops below this before you fall asleep, the watch quietly stops collecting heart rate data, respiratory rate, and sleep stage information.

 Think of it like this , your watch cannot run a sleep marathon on empty.
-A full night of sleep tracking burns roughly 20-25% battery on most models.
-So if you start at 30%, you end at around 5-10%, which is cutting it close but still workable.
+A full night of sleep tracking burns roughly 20 to 25% battery on most models.
+So if you start at 30%, you end at around 5 to 10%, which is cutting it close but still workable.

 The Golden Rule: always start sleep tracking with at least 30% battery.
-Aim for 50-60% if you want a safety buffer and a stress-free morning.
+Aim for 50 to 60% if you want a safety buffer and a stress free morning.

 Apple Watch Battery Diagnostic Tool “Concerned that your battery’s peak performance is starting to slip?
 Use our free interactive tool below to check your Apple Watch battery status, estimate charging time, and get a personalized charging plan.